getnelson/nelson/docs/src/hugo/content/index.md

   Workflow
 </h3>

 Nelson splits the build->deploy->release phases into two major parts, each with distinctly different properties.
-First, the building of the containers and publishign to a staging registry.
+First, the building of the containers and publishing to a staging registry.
 Second, the deployment, validation, and migration of traffic.
 The following diagram illustrates a high-level view of the first major part of the workflow.

 <div class="clearing">
   <img src="images/high-level-workflow.png" />